OSM-Notes/OSM-Notes-Ingestion/docs/Documentation.md

 createdb notes
 psql -d notes -c "CREATE EXTENSION IF NOT EXISTS postgis;"

+# Step 3.5: Install directories (optional, for production)
+# For development/testing, you can skip this step - the system will
+# automatically use fallback mode (/tmp directories)
+# For production, install directories for persistent logs:
+sudo bin/scripts/install_directories.sh
+# Or with custom user/group:
+# sudo OSM_USER=your_user OSM_GROUP=your_group bin/scripts/install_directories.sh
+# See docs/LOCAL_SETUP.md for details

 # Step 4: Load historical data from Planet (takes 1-2 hours)
 ./bin/process/processPlanetNotes.sh --base